 Despite its popularity, Tokyo lives up to the hype with endless things to see and do to keep you busy for days.
 From shrines and temples to palaces and gardens, themed cafes, busy streets, and 24/7 nightlife, Tokyo is anything but boring.
 And it’s a destination that keeps giving!

 We don’t claim to know everything there is to know about Tokyo.
-But having now visited the city twice and spent over two weeks exploring its popular attractions and hidden gems, we feel like we can share a few tips and advice with first-time travelers.
+But having now visited the city many times and spent a lot of time exploring its popular attractions and hidden gems, we feel like we can share a few tips and advice with first-time travellers.

 We loved everything about the city, from the chaotic Shibuya Crossing to the soothing Sensō-ji Temple.
 This is a city that combines ancient culture and modernity unlike anywhere else.